Yashmerino/online-shop/README.md

 export const ALGOLIA_USAGE = true;
 ```
 * Execute `npm start` command in `online-shop\online-shop-ui` directory.

+#### NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define Algolia properties.

 <br>

 #### Feel free to create issues and pull requests :)